Peter B. Olney

-Peter Butler Olney (July 23, 1843 Oxford, Worcester County, Massachusetts – February 9, 1922 Cedarhurst, Nassau County, New York) was an American lawyer and politician from New York.
+Peter Butler Olney (July 23, 1843 – February 9, 1922) was an American lawyer and politician from New York.
+He worked in private practice in New York City and was also the New York County District Attorney and a Referee in Bankruptcy.

-Life
+Early life

+Olney was born in Oxford, Massachusetts on July 23, 1843.
+He attended Phillips Andover Academy.
+He graduated from Harvard College in 1864, and from Harvard Law School in 1866.

+Career

-He attended Phillips Andover Academy and graduated from Harvard College in 1864, and from Harvard Law School in 1866.
-He was admitted to the bar and commenced practice in the firm of Evarts, Southmayd & Choate in New York City.
+Olney was admitted to the bar and commenced practice in the firm of Evarts, Southmayd & Choate in New York City.
 In 1869, he formed a partnership with Ex-Secretary of State of New York Francis C. Barlow.
 In 1872, Barlow took office as State Attorney General and Olney helped with the prosecution of the members of the Tweed Ring.